Posted on: July 16, 2014

 Go to supermarket Albert Heijn on the Overtoom street, which is next to Vondelpark.
 Buy some drinks, food and one or two ready-to-use disposable grill(s) and find a nice spot in the park.
 The Vondelpark is located in the city centre, just next to Leidse Square, making it really easy to get here.
 Click here for directions.

 There are several ways to get yourself on a boat.
-One of the easiest ways is by taking a canal cruise, preferably on one with an open roof and deck.
+One of the easiest ways is by taking a canal cruise, preferably an open boat.
 Like this one: Hop-on Hop-off Canal Cruise.

 By taking such a cruise, you’ll see Amsterdam from a whole other perspective.
 And, with the wind going through your hair, a drink in your hand, things couldn’t be better.
 Make sure you buy yourself some drinks before getting on board though.
 Most of the time, the canal companies don’t offer drinks on these cruises.